HorizonRobotics/nuplan-devkit/README.md

-# The NuPlan 1.?
+# The NuPlan 1.3

-This is a custom-maintained version of the NuPlan.
-We make some changes based on the official NuPlan-devkit and make it easier for R&D purposes.
+This is a custom-maintained version of the NuPlan, which we term version 1.3.
+We make some changes based on the official NuPlan-devkit v1.2 and make it easier for R&D purposes.

 ## New Features

+### On-device model initialization

+Traditionally, the model is initialized on CPU and then transfered to GPU.
+With the latest lightning features, models can be directly initialized on GPU.
+The speed-up is significant if the model is very large.
+As a user you do not need to do anything.

+**NOTE:** when loading a checkpoint, if the weights stored in the checkpoint has a different device from the one the model is initialized on, it may raise an error.
+If such case, you may disable the
+`with trainer.init_module()` context manager inside the `build_training_engine` method in `nuplan/planning/training/experiments/training.py`

 ### Conditional yaml formatting